Central Arid Zone Research Institute: Regional Research Stations

 It has developed close liaison with several national and international organizations and has made major strides in providing advisories and consultancies to many agencies in India and abroad.
 Besides, CAZRI is a major destination for capacity building of scientists, policy planners and extension officials related to arid zone development.

 Through its extension wing and Krishi Vigyan Kendras (located at Jodhpur, Pali and Kukma-Bhuj) the institute is in direct touch with farmers, state government officials, NGOs and other stakeholders and organises regular trainings and demonstrations.

-Facilities

-The headquarter and regional research stations (RRSs) of the institute are well equipped with laboratories, research farms, field laboratories and office facilities.
-One auditorium, two conference rooms, a museum, one international guest house, one training hostel and one farmers' hostel are the other facilities available at the headquarter.
-Krishi Vigyan Kendras (Jodhpur and Pali), have training and residential facilities for farmers, lend additional support for the transfer of technologies and outreach programs of the institute.
-The institute has a wide collection of books and journals in its library named after Dr. P.C.
-Raheja.
-The library uses bar coding of books.
-The Environment Information System (ENVIS) centre on desertification is also part of institute.
-All the Regional Research Stations are linked with Consortium for e-resources in Agriculture (CeRA) by static ID.